 Transcripts can often be full of grammatical errors, spelling mistakes, and weird sentence structures.
 They are boring to read and there's no flow.
 This is not what the search engines consider high-quality content, so why publish it?

-Create an intro based on your own research or an edited transcript of the interviewee's self-introductions.
+- Create an intro based on your own research or an edited transcript of the interviewee's self-introduction.
 Tell the reader what they will learn by reading the text and by listening to the show.
 Explain why people should read on and listen in.
-Make the episode title something that will attract clicks.

-Use bullet-point lists whenever possible.
-If a podcast guest gives great tips and advice, format the main points into a list and highlight them.
+- Use bullet-point lists whenever possible.
+If a podcast guest gives great tips and advice, format the episode's main talking points into a list and highlight them.
 These sound bytes can be repurposed in social media channels like Twitter, Facebook, and Instagram.
+Shorter, snappier clips and audio content helps engage people with shorter attention spans (which seems to be most people these days).

-Finish with a summary and add links to important content, further reading, and related podcasts.
+- Finish with a brief summary and add links to important content, further reading, and related podcasts.
 Add affiliate links to boost revenue.

 Keyword-focused Episode Titles